dcasota/vesxi-on-azure-scripts/README.md

   1. Configure sshd.
 Use the LocalAdminUser credentials specified in ```create-AzVM-vESXi_usingPhotonOS.ps1``` for ssh login.

-  2. delete partitions on the page blob data disk.
+  2. delete partitions on the data disk.
-     Comment: only the data disk .vhd (conectix) header is needed for creating a bootable disk.
+     Comment: In the context of Azure page blob only the data disk .vhd (conectix) header is needed for creating a bootable disk.

   3. dynamically create a bash file to be scheduled once as configurebootdisk.service after a reboot